good things come in really

 Jewelry (usually displayed under glass) created from dried plant materials, appropriately sized with the appearance of functionality.

-Happily, I lost that bet and came home with the prize for Best In Show.
-I guess you could call it beginners luck but I like to think of it as a whole new way of looking at all kinds of dried beans, seeds, pods, vines, petals......
+Happily, I came home with the prize for Best in Show.
+I guess you could call it beginners' luck but I like to think of it as a whole new way of looking at all kinds of dried beans, seeds, pods, vines, petals......